UniversalDependencies/docs/_hy/feat/Case.md

 This is the word form often used for indirect objects of verbs.

-In Armenian this form is used also for cases when the noun phrase somehow belongs to its governor (morphological, adnominal dative), see above.
+In Armenian this form is used also for cases when the noun phrase somehow belongs to its governor (adnominal dative) or depends on the verb (adverbal dative), see above.

 #### Examples